Engaging Live Performance with Optimal Venue Acoustics

 Soundproofing helps block external noise from interfering with events, ensuring guests can focus without distractions.
 It involves using techniques like double-glazing windows or adding insulation, which helps create a more controlled acoustic environment.

-Speakers should be directed toward the audience and away from walls or ceilings to minimize reflections.
+Speakers should be directed toward the audience and away from walls or ceilings to minimise reflections.
 In larger venues, using line array systems can help ensure sound is optimally delivered throughout the space, helping avoid dead zones where sound doesn’t reach.

 Q: What are some common mistakes venues make with acoustics?